venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/insert-update-delete-select-operations-in-oracle-db-using-a-wcf-service.md

 ##  <a name="BKMK_LimitationsInvoking"></a> Limitations of Invoking the Basic SQL Operations by Using the WCF Service Model
  The following limitations exist when you invoke the basic SQL operations by using a WCF client:

--   **Insert operation.** The record set used in a multiple record Insert operation is strongly-typed and therefore includes all row columns.
-The [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] interprets a null value in a record to mean that the column should be excluded from the Insert operation; however, non-nillable columns cannot be excluded because you cannot set them to a null value.
+- <strong>Insert operation.</strong> The record set used in a multiple record Insert operation is strongly-typed and therefore includes all row columns.
+The [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] interprets a null value in a record to mean that the column should be excluded from the Insert operation; however, non-nillable columns cannot be excluded because you cannot set them to a null value.
 Therefore, you must specify values for non-nillable columns when you perform a multiple record Insert operation.

--   **Insert operation.** The [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] interprets a **DbNull** value in a nillable data column to mean that the column should be excluded from a multiple record Insert operation.
-This means that you cannot set a nillable column to **DbNull** on the Oracle database in a multiple record Insert operation.
+- <strong>Insert operation.</strong> The [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] interprets a <strong>DbNull</strong> value in a nillable data column to mean that the column should be excluded from a multiple record Insert operation.
+This means that you cannot set a nillable column to <strong>DbNull</strong> on the Oracle database in a multiple record Insert operation.

 - **Insert operation.** There is no streaming support for multiple record insert operations that involve a large record set.

--   **Update operation.** The template record used in an Update operation is strongly-typed and therefore includes all row columns.
-The [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] interprets a null value in this record to mean that the column should be excluded from the Update operation; however, non-nillable columns cannot be excluded because you cannot them to a null value.
+- <strong>Update operation.</strong> The template record used in an Update operation is strongly-typed and therefore includes all row columns.
+The [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] interprets a null value in this record to mean that the column should be excluded from the Update operation; however, non-nillable columns cannot be excluded because you cannot them to a null value.
 Therefore, you must specify values for non-nillable columns when you perform an Update operation.

--   **Update operation.** The [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] interprets a **DbNull** value in a nillable data column in the template record to mean that the column should be excluded from the operation.
-This means that you cannot set a nillable column to **DbNull** on the Oracle database by using the Update operation.
+- <strong>Update operation.</strong> The [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] interprets a <strong>DbNull</strong> value in a nillable data column in the template record to mean that the column should be excluded from the operation.
+This means that you cannot set a nillable column to <strong>DbNull</strong> on the Oracle database by using the Update operation.

 - **Select operation.** There is no streaming support for SELECT queries that return a large record set.

   For scenarios where these limitations present challenges, you can invoke the operation by using the WCF channel model because:

 - By using the WCF channel model, you can exclude specific data columns from Update and Insert operations.

--   The WCF channel model provides node-level streaming support for the basic SQL operations that the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] exposes.
+- The WCF channel model provides node-level streaming support for the basic SQL operations that the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] exposes.

- For more information about using the WCF channel model with the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)], see [Develop Oracle Database Applications Using the WCF Channel Model](../../adapters-and-accelerators/adapter-oracle-database/develop-oracle-database-applications-using-the-wcf-channel-model.md).
+  For more information about using the WCF channel model with the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)], see [Develop Oracle Database Applications Using the WCF Channel Model](../../adapters-and-accelerators/adapter-oracle-database/develop-oracle-database-applications-using-the-wcf-channel-model.md).

 ## See Also
  [Develop Oracle Database Applications Using the WCF Channel Model](../../adapters-and-accelerators/adapter-oracle-database/develop-oracle-database-applications-using-the-wcf-channel-model.md)